Some miracles take time and, more importantly, persistence in prayer.

 I couldn’t understand.
 Only a few days before, it seemed that God had a bright future in mind for Paulo.
 So what was he now doing in a coma with a potentially fatal head injury and labeled the most critical patient in the ICU?
 Death, the doctor lamented, appeared to be inevitable and fast approaching.
 Paulo’s brain pressure wouldn’t stabilize.
 Only a miracle could save him.

 I sat by Paulo’s bedside with his mother Nilda.
 “This reminds me of Paulo’s birth,” she told me.
 “Shortly after he was born, the doctor told me that he had an infection and wasn’t going to survive.
 So I prayed, and kept praying, reminding God of all He had planned for Paulo’s life.”
-Twenty-one days later, they baby had recovered.
+Twenty-one days later, their baby had recovered.

 The number reminded me of the prophet Daniel, who also sought heaven’s intervention for a full three weeks.
 He persevered in prayer, seeking special understanding about a vision he had regarding Israel’s future (Dan.
 10).
 At the end of the three weeks, an angel arrived with the answers and explained his delay: “From the first day that you set your heart on understanding . . . your words were heard, and I have come in response to your words.
 But the prince of the kingdom of Persia was withstanding me for twenty-one days; then behold, Michael [the archangel] came to help me” (Dan.
 10:12-13).